alex-desaram/alex-desaram.github.io/paper.md

 "Oh yeah AI will replace people's jobs and increase inequality."

 While this may be true, that really sucks.
 Because AI is *not the enemy.*
-It's a beautiful, powerful innovation-- already accelerating medical breakthroughs, optimizing global networks, and bolstering fields of every kind.
+It's a beautiful, powerful innovation— already accelerating medical breakthroughs, optimizing global networks, and bolstering fields of every kind.

 The real problem is how we choose to use it.
 If AI creates massive value, companies *shouldn't* be laying off workers.